WestDRI/wgtm21/content/vis/vis-01-intro.md

 <!-- 01b-plotting.mp4 -->
 {{< yt d5LwPlVwEIQ 63 >}}

-## Side material: Plotly (2 min)
+## Side material: Matplotlib and Plotly (2 min)

 If your goal is 1D or 2D plotting, then ParaView is really an overkill.
 You can create beautiful 1D/2D (and very simple 3D) graphics with Matplotlib (plotting into a static image file) or Plotly (plotting into HTML, to be viewed interactively in a browser).

-We already covered Matplotlib in our Python course in this school.
+We already covered Matplotlib in our [Python course](../../programming_python) in this school.
 Plotly is an open-source, commercially-supported package from a Montreal-based company with the same name.
 Plotly engine has a Python API and stores plots inside interactive HTML5 files that can be also be displayed in a Jupyter notebook.

 You can find our Plotly notes with script examples [here](../../plotly).
 Since our goal is learning 3D scientific visualization with ParaView, we include these notes as a side page for later reading for anyone interested in simpler